tajmone/hugo-book/README.md

 I chose not to share the original Word document in the repository due to the [potential leaks of personal information associated with MS Word files].
 For comparison between the AsciiDoc version and the original book, please refer to the [PDF version from the IF Archive].

+## AsciiDoc Sources

+- [`/docs_src/`][docs_src] — AsciiDoc sources and build scripts.

+_The Hugo Book_ was split into multiple AsciiDoc files to simplify maintainance as well as to allow republishing single chapters individually.

+## Single-File AsciDoc Version

+For convenience, the `build.sh` script also creates a single-file AsciiDoc version, by preprocessing the source files via the __[AsciiDoc Coalescer]__:

+- [`hugo-book.asciidoc`][HB Adoc]

+This standalone version is provided for simplifying handling the book as a single source in external projects —

+> __WARNING__ — _Do not edit the preprocessed file, for all changes would be lost on the next build!_
+> All changes must be submitted to the sources in the [`/docs_src/`][docs_src] folder.

+## HTML Version

+Currently _The Hugo Book_ is available only in HTML format in this project:

+- [`/docs/hugo-book.html`][HB HTML]

+We're planning to add more output formats to the build toolchain, at some point in the future — any help on this front is highly appreciated.

+## Converting to Other Formats

+AsciiDoc being format-agnostic, you should be able to build the book with any Asciidoctor backend, out of the box.

+To optimize the final look of the book, you might have to tweak the template used by the backend/converter to cover the custom styles adopted in this project.
+Also, to beautify the Hugo code examples you'll probably have to create your own Hugo syntax definition for the syntax highlighter employed by the specific backend/converter.

+If you've converted _The Hugo Book_ to other formats, please let use know about it.

 # Why AsciiDoc?